stau-app-dev/app/.github/pull_request_template.md

   ie:
   - feat(songRequests): added album name
+  - fix: clipping issue in cafe menu

   See also here
   https://github.com/commitizen/conventional-commit-types/blob/master/index.json
  -->

 <!--
-  Note: Although theres no restrictions on merging directly, please do try to get someone to look over your code.
+  Note: Although there are no restrictions on merging directly, please do try to get someone to look over your code.
-        Or at the very least look it over yourself one more time.
+        Or at the very least look it over yourself one more time before merging.
  -->

 **Pull Request Description**